veydecapia/cypress-exercise/README.md

 ## About The Project

 Project contains Automated Test written in TypeScript/JavaScript using [Cypress](https://www.cypress.io/) as an open source automation testing framework.
-My task is to automate testing of [way2automation site](https://www.way2automation.com/demo.html#), covering some of the use cases.
+My task is to automate testing of [way2automation site](https://www.way2automation.com/demo.html#), covering some of the scenarios with the steps provided.

 <p align="right">(<a href="#top">back to top</a>)</p>